Meet our team of coaches dedicated to helping you achieve your potential.

 When I finished the race, again my name was announced and it was shared that it was my first time and everyone clapped again.
 What was more impressive was the guy with the bullhorn was ecstatic that I finished and greeted me by name at the finish line.
 He asked how the race went and if I would ever do it again.
 Then he told me about TBF and asked if I would be interested in volunteering for the next race.
 That guy was Bill Driskill.

 After volunteering with TBF I soon worked my way up to a Staff position.
 I threw myself into the training and the sport.
 I completed two more short distance races in 2012.
 In 2013 I started doing sprint distance races and in 2014 I jumped up to Olympic distance.
 I enjoy the challenge, the action and the camaraderie of the TBF crowd.
 I have not found another entity that has offered me the challenge and the fitness that triathlon training has provided.
 In 2014, I decided to get my certification as a Personal Fitness Instructor.
-I am a certified Personal Trainer through the NCCPT and I am planning on becoming a certified tri coach through USAT.
+I am a certified Personal Trainer through the NCCPT.
+In 2015, I became a certified tri coach through USAT.